shenqixiaojiang/APE-GAN/README.md

     $ python main.py --dataset mnist
     $ python main.py --dataset mnist --test_path=./data/testData.npy --save_path=./data/resAPE-GAN.npy

 Or, you can use your own data by change the path of numpy.
+If you use the cifar10 and imageNet datasets, the input_height and output_height should be altered.

+For example:
+    $ python main.py --epoch=5 --dataset=cifar10 --input_height=32 --output_height=32 --train=True --adversarial_path=./data/cifarAdv.npy --ground_truth_path=./data/cifarGt.npy

 It is noteworthy that the adversarial samples cannot be saved in the form of picture, since discretizing the values from a real-numbered value to one of the 256 points seriously degrades the quality.
 Then it should be saved and loaded as float32 when training and test.
-In addition, for each pixel, the value is in the range of [0,1].
+In addition, for each pixel, the value should be in the range of [-1,1].

 ## Results
 ### Mnist